 "It is not worthy of excellent men to waste hours as slaves to make calculations that could easily be entrusted to someone else if machines were used"

-Leibniz's statement reflects how much the need to mechanize mathematical calculation was felt in the seventeenth century.
-Those were years characterized by intense mathematical, engineering and scientific work that involved calculations and stimulated the use of new algorithms.
+Leibniz's statement reflects how much the need to pier the mathematical calculation was felt in the seventeenth century.
+Those were years characterized by an intense mathematical, engineering and scientific work that implied calculations and stimulated the use of new algorithms.

-So it was in 1600, for example, that Nepero invented a mathematical function now familiar to every student: The "Logarithm".
-Although it was not the invention of a calculating machine, it was nevertheless a formidable practical contribution on the road to the automation of complex calculations.
+So it was in 1600, for example, that Nepero invented a mathematical function today familiar to each student: the "logarithm".
+Although it was not the invention of a calculating machine, it was however a formidable practical contribution on the road to the automation of complex calculations.

-From the dives that followed, artifacts of considerable value were brought to light, including a strange artifact apparently of stone.
-Once cleaned of the incrustations it actually concealed one of the most interesting and mysterious devices of antiquity called "Antikithera mechanism", and traced back between 150 and 100 a.C.
+From the dives that followed, finds of considerable value were reported to light including a strange artifact apparently of stone.
+Once cleaned of the incrustations, he actually hidden one of the most interesting and mysterious devices of antiquity called "Antikithera mechanism", and traced back between 150 and 100 a.C.

-It was used for astronomical calculation thus allowing to calculate the position of the sun and the moon at a certain time of the year.
-He also calculated eclipses and positions of other planets.
-With its 23 precision gears, this instrument has been unmatched for centuries.
-Before man could produce something like this, more than 1000 years had to pass.
-It is not known where antikithera's mechanism was built.
-Very recent studies tell us that, most likely, he was originally from Syracuse where Archimedes lived, whose mechanical planetarium was also mentioned by Cicero.
-Unfortunately, no trace of Archimedes' work has remained.
+It was used for the astronomical calculation thus allowing to calculate the position of the sun and the moon in a certain period of the year.
+He also calculated the eclipses and positions of the other planets.
+With its 23 precision gears, this tool has been unequaled for centuries.
+Before the man managed to produce something similar had to spend more than 1000 years.
+It is not known where the antikithera mechanism was built.
+Recent studies tell us that, in all likelihood, she was originally from Syracuse where Archimedes lived, whose mechanical planetary was also mentioned by Cicero.
+Unfortunately, no trace of Archimedes has remained.

 Computer history, experiments and attempts